Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallet.md

 - [`@web3-react/types`](https://www.npmjs.com/package/@web3-react/types)
 - [`@web3-react/metamask`](https://www.npmjs.com/package/@web3-react/metamask)

+These will be automatically installed by following the example's [README](https://github.com/Uniswap/examples/blob/main/web3-react/README.md).

-The core code of this guide can be found in [Web3Provider](https://github.com/Uniswap/examples) and [Injected Connector](https://github.com/Uniswap/examples).
+The core code of this guide can be found in [Web3ContextProvider](https://github.com/Uniswap/examples/blob/main/web3-react/src/libs/components/Web3ContextProvider.tsx) and [Injected Connector](https://github.com/Uniswap/examples/blob/main/web3-react/src/libs/injected.ts).

 ## Creating a `Web3ReactProvider`

-To be able to interact with the methods that `web3-react` offers, we first need to setup a `Web3ReactProvider` and wrap our application in it. `web3-react` uses [React Context](https://reactjs.org/docs/context.html) to allow us to use the exposed hooks without additional configuration.
+To be able to interact with the methods that `web3-react` offers, we first need to setup a `Web3ReactProvider` and wrap our application in it. `web3-react` uses a [React Context](https://reactjs.org/docs/context.html) to allow us to use the exposed hooks without additional configuration.

 To start, we create a React component called `Web3ContextProvider` in order to wrap the logic of configuring the `Web3ReactProvider`.
-In this component, we first import  `Web3ReactProvider` from the web3-react [core package](https://www.npmjs.com/package/@web3-react/core).
+In this component, we first import  `Web3ReactProvider` from [@web3-react/core](https://www.npmjs.com/package/@web3-react/core).

-The component receives just one parameter which is the children to which it will be providing the React Context:
+The component receives just one prop which is the children to which it will be providing the React Context:

 ```typescript reference title="Defining the Web3React component" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/81ec93e97b0afded621e177fe5f34fc9f98f80b0/web3-react/src/libs/components/Web3ContextProvider.tsx#L24